pickingname/bsodclock/README.md

 ### the future

-- i will try to make the weather change based on users location using geolocation api
+- [x] i will try to make the weather change based on users location using geolocation api

-- i will not provide the openweathermap api key
+- [ ] try not to have openweatherapi in the js